 - 10. "Ensur[ing] the resilience of migration systems" is part of the overarching Mission statement in the Strategic Plan for Migratory Species 2015-2023, and Goal 3 in the Plan (echoing wording in the Rio+20 outcome document) to "improve the conservation status of migratory species and the ecological connectivity and resilience of their habitats".
 The concept is therefore strongly embedded in high-level CMS policy statements. - 11.
 CMS Resolution 12.21 Climate Change and Migratory Species expresses a recognition that connectivity of habitats is one factor that supports the resilience of wild animals to change, and it refers to an earlier Resolution (10.19) that urged Parties to "[...] maximize species and habitat resilience to climate change through appropriate design of ecological networks, [...] strengthening physical and ecological connectivity between sites [...]".
 It further invites Parties and others to take resilience into account in designing and maintaining ecological networks.
-UNEP's ecosystem management programme for 2014-2017 also included an item on "increased use of connectivity contributes to ecological resilience has therefore been prominently acknowledged for some time, but it will be valuable to enhance the science underpinning this. - 12.
+UNEP's ecosystem management programme for 2014-2017 also included an item on "increased use of connectivity management approaches to enhance [...] resilience" of ecosystems.
+The idea that connectivity contributes to ecological resilience has therefore been prominently acknowledged for some time, but it will be valuable to enhance the science underpinning this. - 12.
 Resilience in ecosystems can be influenced by size and connectivity (in forests, for example, generally the larger and less fragmented they are, the more resilient they can be (Thompson et al. 20098)).
 There are direct links to be made between resilience and habitat management for connectivity, spatial planning of infrastructure and protected and conserved areas.
-One study has specifically related ecological resilience to biological corridors linking protected areas in Bhutan (Wangchuk 20079). - 13.
-Meaningful investigation should, in any case, specify what is being expected to exhibit resilience (i.e., in terms of specified characteristics of the ecosystems of interest), and what impacts or perturbations are being considered.
-Examples might be whether a network of sites on a migratory route produce an overall surplus of the food required by particular migratory animals, such that unexpected inability to utilize one site to the normal degree can be compensated by 'spare' resource being available at other locations in the network; or areas of suitable habitat for a terrestrial migrant being connected with no impediments to free movement, such that variations in seasonal patterns (e.g., distribution of rainfall, temperature-
+One study has specifically related ecological resilience to biological corridors linking protected areas in Bhutan (Wangchuk 20079).

 3 Gunderson, L (2000).
 Ecological resilience: in theory and application.
 Annual Review of Ecology and Systematics 31: 425-439.
 4 Walker, B and Salt, D (2006).
 Resilience thinking: sustaining ecosystems and people in a changing world.
 Island Press, Washington, D.C.